 “Most adult mammals have at least some degree of lactose intolerance — and cats are no exception,” explains Dr. Heinze.
 “The amounts of lactase (the enzyme that digests lactose) that the body produces declines after weaning.”

-In other words, cats’ bodies are even less equipped to handle the stuff as they stop nursing and get older.
+cats’ bodies are even less equipped to handle the stuff as they stop nursing and get older.

 diarrhea,” adds Dr. Heinze.
 “They are also fermented in the gut, and can cause bloating and flatulence.”

-Ultimately, like humans, some cats will tolerate milk without a problem, but Dr. Heinze recommends offering safer treats, like bite-sized bits of cooked meat and fish or commercial cat treats for an equally tasty reward.
+cats will tolerate milk without a problem, but Dr. Heinze recommends offering safer treats, like bite-sized bits of cooked meat and fish or commercial cat treats for an equally tasty reward.

 Like this article?
 Have a point of view to share?
 Let us know!

-Get the latest pet news, tips, tricks, and expert advice sent right to your inbox!
+Get all the best pet news and information sent right to your inbox!